Urqitect/integration/README.md

 # Urqitect.com integration guide

-This repository contains code snippets and guides for integration of the functions from [Hausplaner Urqitect.com](https://urqitect.com) in to any website.
+This repository contains integration guides of the functions from [Hausplaner Urqitect.com](https://urqitect.com) in to any website.